The SLAT Student Association: SLATSA

 1103 East 2nd street.

 Statement of Purpose

-The Arizona Working Papers in Second Language Acquisition and Teaching is a publication of the University of Arizona Interdisciplinary Ph.D.
+The Journal of Second Language Acquisition and Teaching (JSLAT) is a publication of the University of Arizona Interdisciplinary Ph.D.
 Program in Second Language Acquisition and Teaching (SLAT).
-The Working Papers were conceived as a source for scholarly dialogue among SLAT students, SLAT faculty and the second language research community at large.
+JSLAT was conceived as a source for scholarly dialogue among SLAT students, SLAT faculty and the second language research community at large.
 They are intended as an opportunity for doctoral students in the field of second language studies to experience the publishing process as well as an outlet for established second language researchers to present work in progress.

 Who may submit?

-The Arizona Working Papers invites students, faculty, and scholars at any stage of their academic career who are working in Second Language Acquisition or related fields to submit original manuscripts for consideration for publication in the Arizona Working Papers in Second Language Acquisition and Teaching.
+JSLAT invites students, faculty, and scholars at any stage of their academic career who are working in Second Language Acquisition or related fields to submit original manuscripts for consideration for publication in the Journal of Second Language Acquisition and Teaching.
 Papers may be empirical research studies (i.e. work with human subjects, corpus data, or textual analysis) or more theoretical in nature, and should focus on issues related to second language acquisition and teaching.